9V1KG/Igate-n/Install_run.md

 	source ~/test_install/pe38/bin/activate

-As IGatem is now installed...
+As IGaten is now installed...
 Lets run it....
 We can run it directly as it is a Module...

-	python -m  IGaten
+	python3 -m  IGaten

 *Note this actually runs the __main__.py in the Module.... as we are invoking via a module*